haranhari94/InventorAPI/README.md

 # InventorAPI
-From this Repository you can get the sample code's for your Inventor reference Prroblem.
-When ever i have time i will uplod the sampple code from my project. this is free of cost you can git it and use it any where in your project.
+From this Repository you can get the sample C# code's for Inventor API When ever i have time i will uplod the sampple code from my project. this is free of cost you can git it and use it any where in your project.